Healthcare Sector Expertise

 November 7, 2018– This morning, ProQR announced 2Q18 results and provided clinical and operational updates, reporting a cash position of €113.7M, enough to fund operations through the end of 2020, as per our projections.

-August 10, 2018– SCYNEXIS announced 2Q18 financial results and provided an update on operational and clinical developments, reporting a cash position of $55.2M, enough to fund operations until 2020.
+November 13, 2018– SCYNEXIS announced 3Q18 financial results and provided an update on operational and clinical developments, reporting a cash position of $49.5M, enough to fund operations into 2020, as per our projections.

 Stemline Therapeutics, Inc. (STML: Buy, $31 PT)